pelithne/k8s/admin-account-access.md

 In order to access Azure Container Registry (for pushing docker images) without a service principal, you need to create a **Service Connection** for a basic docker registry.
 Then you need to use that service connection in your pipelines.

+Also, for AKS to be able to retrieve images from ACR, you need to create another service connection.

+Furthermore, you will not be able to "automatically" generate a pipeline as is described in steps 3.6.4 and 3.6.5.
+Instead you will start from an existing pipeline definition from the repository.

 ## Create Service Connections

 You need to create one service connection for ACR, and one for AKS.